Volleyball: Court dimensions

+Typically in beach volleyball there is a playing area and a free zone area.
+The dimensions are 52’6” x 26’3” (including the free zone), and a minimum of 9’10 wide.
+The court includes 3 lines: net line, side line, and end line.
+In Beach volleyball scoring is similar to regular volleyball.
+3 matches are being played.

 The minimum height clearance for indoor volleyball courts is 7 m, although a clearance of 8 m is recommended.

 A line 3 m from and parallel to the net is considered the "attack line".
-This "3 meter" (or "10-foot") line divides the court into "back row" and "front row" areas (also back court and front court).
+This "3 meter" (or "10-foot") line divides the court into "back row" and "front row" areas and the back court and front court.
 These are in turn divided into 3 areas each: these are numbered as follows, starting from area "1", which is the position of the serving player:

 After a team gains the serve (also known as siding out), its members must rotate in a clockwise direction, with the player previously in area "2" moving to area "1" and so on, with the player from area "1" moving to area "6".
 Each player rotates only one time after the team gains possession of the service; the next time each player rotates will be after the other team wins possession of the ball and loses the point.

-The team courts are surrounded by an area called the free zone which is a minimum of 3 meters wide and which the players may enter and play within after the service of the ball.
-All lines denoting the boundaries of the team court and the attack zone are drawn or painted within the dimensions of the area and are therefore a part of the court or zone.
-If a ball comes in contact with the line, the ball is considered to be "in".
-An antenna is placed on each side of the net perpendicular to the sideline and is a vertical extension of the side boundary of the court.
+The team courts are surrounded by an area called the free zone, which is at least 3 meters wide and may be entered and played within by the players after the service of the ball.
+All lines marking the boundaries of the team court and the attack zone are drawn or painted within the dimensions of the area and are therefore part of the court or zone.
+If a ball touches a line, it is considered "in."
+An antenna is placed on each side of the net, perpendicular to the sideline, serving as a vertical extension of the side boundary of the court.
 A ball passing over the net must pass completely between the antennae (or their theoretical extensions to the ceiling) without contacting them.